What Not to Pack for a Cruise? 20 Items to Leave at Home

 What items are NOT allowed on cruise ships?

-Items that are not allowed on cruise ships include weapons, illegal drugs, flammable liquids, and items that may pose a security or safety risk.
+Weapons, illegal drugs, flammable liquids, and items that may pose a security or safety risk are not allowed on cruise ships.
 It’s important to check the guidelines of the cruise line you are traveling with, as restrictions may vary.

 What happens when you bring banned items on a cruise ship?